lenkau/class0310/02_Git/git_workflow.md

 2. I'm happy with this version.
 Take a snapshot
     1. git commit -m "main change made"

+**git diff** tells you what changed in which files between commits **git show** even better

+**q** to get out of the log view

-In VS Code there is a source control function
+In VS Code there is a source control function, maybe easier to handle There easy to get overview over what changed and where